tiepdotme/reangdeba.xyz/misc/communication.markdown

 * I believe your time is valuable, so is mine.
 Hence, if we do not know each other very well I would prefer to-the-point conversation.
 Thanks!

 ### Email
-**Email:** <code>{surname}{dot}bade{at}gmail{dot}com</code>.
+**Email:** <code>hi{at}reangdeba{dot}xyz</code>.
 I think this is the best way to get in touch if we've not met before.
 I check my inbox everyday and try to respond to all emails.
 There are however, a few exceptions:
 * I cannot help you get into IITs or any college for that matter.
 So, please do not ask about stuff that are beyond my capabilities.
 I am as clueless as you are. :smile:
 * Anything else that I deem not worth responding to.

 ### Social Media
 Like most kids my age, I am on social media.
 But these days, I've significantly reduced the time I spend on 'em.
 The services I use include:
-* 🐦 Twitter: I open Twitter ([@reangdeba](https://twitter.com/reangdeba)) only to check Elon's tweets, and find people doing interesting stuff with Machine Learning.
+* 🐦 Twitter: I open Twitter ([@reangdeba](https://twitter.com/reangdeba)) more often than not.
+Say hi!
+I try to reply to everyone.
 * 👍 Facebook: I check Facebook 2-3 times a week just to catch up with on-campus events, or have a look at Subtle Curry Traits memes.
 Feel free to say "hi!" if you wish to, but if you are not a friend your text might land up in a different folder that I don't usually check.
 My username is [@reangdeba](https://www.facebook.com/reangdeba).
 * 📸 Instagram: I am on Instagram as [@reangdeba_](https://www.instagram.com/reangdeba_/).
 I don't usually message people on Instagram, so I might not reply to your texts as well.
 But, feel free to follow if you like my posts. :stuck_out_tongue_winking_eye:
 * 💼 LinkedIn: I do read LinkedIn ([@reangdeba](https://www.linkedin.com/in/reangdeba/)) messages, but very rarely.
 How rare? umm, about once a month.
-* ✍️ Quora: I occasionally write on Quora.
-I'm on Quora as [Debashish Reang](https://www.quora.com/profile/Debashish-Reang).
-Feel free to text.

 **tl;dr**: Follow me on social media but email is best for reaching me.:stuck_out_tongue_winking_eye: